 The path to a credential is often long and complex, and students can stray off course at many points along the way.
 Transitions between high school and college, and between two- and four-year institutions, are especially challenging.
-As of 2019, only 65% of public high school graduates enroll in an institution of higher education in Texas directly after completing high school.
+As of 2020, only 52% of public high school graduates enroll in an institution of higher education in Texas directly after completing high school.
 And, although 72% of Texas community college students are enrolled in an academic program designed to lead to transfer, only 35% of them actually do.
-Of those who successfully transfer, only 56% complete a credential within six years.
+Of those who successfully transfer, only 59% complete a credential within four years.
 Lack of information, support, and money often prevent students from finishing their programs efficiently, with minimal debt—or at all.

 GTF supports policies and practices that provide affordable, clear, and efficient pathways for students to access and complete a postsecondary credential by: